Glass Switch Plates Photo Gallery. All of these images are from our customers!

 Hold the glass plate up to the electrical fixture and check to make sure the fixture is fitting flush against to back of the glass switchplate.
 If it is not, the glass switchplate may bend in and break when you tighten it to the electrical fixture.

-If the glass switch plate does not bump up against the wall because your box in the wall me be out too far, you may need an inexpensive
+If the glass switch plate does not bump up against the wall because your box in the wall may be out too far, you may need an inexpensive acrylic spacer plate

 that takes up the distance between the wall and the back of the glass switch plate.

-This may all sound complicated, but it's really not, so take you time and your glass switchplates will look great for years to come.
+This may all sound complicated, but it's really not, so take your time and your glass switchplates will look great for years to come.

 for your project for that special touch.